Phase-dependent fluctuations in intermittent resonance fluorescence: Introduction

 In this paper we investigate theoretically ensemble-averaged phase-dependent fluctuations of the intermittent (ergodic) resonance fluorescence of a single three-level atom (3LA).
 Besides numerical solutions for the one- and two-time expectation values, we obtain approximate analytical solutions which are very accurate in the limit when the decay rate of the strong transition is much larger than those of the weak transitions.
 Our solutions are simple and reflect clearly the time and spectral scales.
 Thus we begin by writing the expression for the coherent and phase-independent incoherent spectra of the 3LA, studied numerically at length in Ref. \cite{EvKe02}.

-We compare the spectra and variances of an ideal BHD approach, as it could also be obtained from HCM, with those of the CHD method.
+We compare the spectra and variances of an ideal BHD approach, which could also be obtained from HCM, with those of the CHD method.
 They have in common that the sharp extra peak \cite{HePl95,GaKK95,EvKe02,BuTa00}, on atom-laser resonance, is a feature \textit{only} of the quadrature that features squeezing; in the other quadrature the spectrum is a simple broad positive Lorentzian.
-In the weak field limit, while both methods give similar spectra for a two-level atom (2LA), the sharp peak has opposite sign, reducing the squeezing in BHD and enhancing the negative peak in CHD.
-For strong laser field the third order fluctuations of CHD distort the positive Lorentzian sidebands of the Mollow triplet and turn them dispersive for both 2LA and 3LA.
-However, for the 3LA, both the sharp peak and the dispersive sidebands are much larger than the second order spectrum.
+In the weak-field limit, while both methods give similar negative spectra for a two-level atom (2LA), the sharp peak is positive, reducing the squeezing in BHD and enhancing the negative peak in CHD.
+For a strong laser field the third-order fluctuations of CHD distort the positive Lorentzian sidebands of the Mollow triplet and turn them dispersive for both 2LA and 3LA.
+However, for the 3LA, both the sharp peak and the dispersive sidebands are much larger than the second-order spectrum.

+Interestingly, in CHD, the addition of third-order fluctuation makes the integrated spectra of both quadratures equal in magnitude, in contrast to the case of the spectrum by BHD \cite{CaGH15}.
+This feature of CHD may be a bonus over other modern variations of the standard homodyne detection scheme.

 This paper is organized as follows: In Sec.
-II we introduce the atom-laser model and obtain approximate analytic results.
+II we introduce the atom-laser model and obtain approximate analytic solutions in the shelving regime.
 In Sec.
 III we calculate the phase-independent spectrum, and in Sec.
-IV the phase-dependent spectra and variances.
-Sections V and VI are devoted to the amplitude-intensity correlation by CHD and its associated spectra, respectively.
+IV we calculate the phase-dependent spectra and variances.
+Sections V and VI are devoted to the amplitude-intensity correlation by CHD and its spectrum, respectively.
 Finally, conclusions are given in Sec.
 VII.
 Two appendices summarize the analytic and numerical methods employed.